vipulnaik/diet-exercise-health/events/2024/2024-10-17-anal-swelling.md

 the level of 2024-10-19.
 I've continued refraining from consuming walnuts and sauerkraut.

+## 2024-10-22 to 2024-10-25

+It's been hard gauging progress, because the day-over-day change doesn't seem too big.
+However, overall it does look like the anal spasm issue is mostly gone.
+Itching in general and pain on a deliberate anal sphincter contraction are still present to some extent.
+I have continued with the practice of wet wiping after bowel movement (I do a dry wipe initially and then a wet wipe after that followed by a dry wipe) and a couple other times a day (just a wet wipe followed by a dry wipe).

+I've continued to refrain from walnuts and sauerkraut.

 ## Comparison with previous anal swelling incidents

 * There was no visible change to the quantity or nature of my stool,